HEPData/hepdata/INSTALL.rst

 Running via docker-compose
 **************************

-The Dockerfile is used by Travis CI to build a Docker image and push to DockerHub ready for deployment in production on the Kubernetes cluster at CERN.
+The Dockerfile is used by GitHub Actions CI to build a Docker image and push to DockerHub ready for deployment in production on the Kubernetes cluster at CERN.

 For local development you can use the ``docker-compose.yml`` file to run the HEPData docker image and its required services.